AubaySpain/testmaker/README.md

-Then you can execute the tests and analize the results in the same manner described in the  "Getting Started from Zero" section.
+Then you can execute the tests and analize the results in the same manner described in the  "Getting Started from Zero" (from "Execution" sub-section).
 Note that the test **BUS001** testcase in that case is a little more complex and instead of searching for the "Hello World" literal it performs the following actions:

 + Searches "Mario Maker" in Google and stores the number of results
 + Searches "Mario Maker" in Bing and stores the number of results